syncfusion-content/winui-docs/winui/TreeView/ContextFlyout.md

 ## ContextFlyout for Nodes

-The TreeView provides an entirely customizable context menu to expose the functionality on user interface.
+The TreeView provides an entirely customizable context flyout to expose the functionality on user interface.
 You can create context flyout for nodes in an efficient manner.

-You can set context flyout for the nodes by using [SfTreeView.ItemContextFlyout]() property.
+You can set context flyout for the nodes by using `SfTreeView.ItemContextFlyout` property.

 ## Built-in Commands

 The TreeView provides support for the following built-in commands

-* [Edit]() - Command to start the editing of the node.
+* `Edit` - Command to start the editing of the node.
-* [DeleteNode]() - Command to delete the node.
+* `DeleteNode` - Command to delete the node.
-* [DeleteSelectedNodes]() - Command to delete all the selected nodes.
+* `DeleteSelectedNodes` - Command to delete all the selected nodes.

 {% tabs %}
 {% highlight xaml %}